microsoft/botbuilder-js/libraries/botframework-streaming/etc/botframework-streaming.api.md

     once(event: string | symbol, listener: (...args: any[]) => void): this;
     // (undocumented)
     pause(): this;
-    // Warning: (ae-forgotten-export) The symbol "WritableStream" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-forgotten-export) The symbol "WritableStream_2" needs to be exported by the entry point index.d.ts
     //
     // (undocumented)
     pipe<T extends WritableStream_2>(destination: T, options?: {